DipRAM, LRAM, LTCL, BSc Econ (Hons), MA(Mtpp), MRes

 Bachad leader, Arieh Handler, who had previously been granted permission by the Gestapo to travel to the various hachsharah farms (including to Bachad's centres elsewhere in Europe), happened to be out of the country (in Jerusalem, in fact) when Kristallnacht took place.
 He received a telegram informing him of the violence and arrests that had taken place and was instructed not to come back!
 At the suggestion of Henrietta Szold, Arieh proceeded to London with letters of introduction to key figures in the Jewish community.
-There, from an office in Woburn House, the HQ of the Refugee Movement in London, he set about networking and organising.
+There, from an office in Woburn House, close to the hub of the Refugee Movement in London, he set about networking and organising.
 The need to find placements for Orthodox children amongst the 10,000 children permitted to enter the U.K. via the Kindertransport schemes from early 1939 tested Handler's organisational skills to the limit - he was determined to provide places of refuge (ideally, hachsharah training farms) for as many of the children from observant families as possible.

 Below are a few photographs of the hachsharah farm at Thaxted: